-- All fundraising activities must be approved by the Vice President of Student Life or designee at least five working days in advance.
+- All fundraising activities must be approved by the Vice President of Campus Life or designee at least five working days in advance.

 - Permission shall not be granted for products and services that conflict with institutional values of the university or with the values and theological tenets upon which it is founded.
 Examples: alcoholic beverages, tobacco products, etc.

 - Food sales must receive approval from the Vice President for Business Affairs.

 - Sale of products other than food must receive approval from the Bookstore Manager.

 - Pre-established fees for facility use, equipment rental, and other direct costs must be paid in advance.

 - The publicity for the activity must include the following information: name of sponsoring organization, name of the individual or organization benefiting